 Ban Texting While Driving - SB 52 by Sen. Detert and HB 13 by Rep. Holder would ban typing messages on electronic devices while operating a vehicle.
 The bill would not prevent the safe usage of mobile or radio devices for verbal communication.
 The penalty would be a secondary offense meaning that law enforcement could not stop a motorist just for texting while driving.
 SB 74 by Sen. Sachs would make the violation a primary offense, meaning law enforcement could ticket a violator just for texting while driving.
 Additionally, HB 61 and SB 152 would ban the use of all mobile electronic devices for minors who are driving.
 SB 708 by Sen. Soto would elevate accidents causing deaths to vehicular homicide if the driver was texting while driving.
-SB 52 has one remaining committee stop and HB 13 is ready for the floor.
+SB 52 is scheduled to be heard on the Senate floor Tuesday and HB 13 is ready for the floor.
 Underground Natural Gas Storage - SB 958 by Sen. Richter and HB 1083 by Rep. Eagle would allow permitting of underground natural gas storage facilities.
 These facilities would inject natural gas more than 10,000 feet below ground.
 The bill would provide for expedited permitting of storage facilities but would require compliance with Florida's environmental and public safety laws.
 In addition, the bill would protect drinking water resources by prohibiting storage facilities in drinking water aquifers.
 SB 984 and HB 1085 would exempt from public records requirements, information relating to plans to establish an underground natural gas storage facility.
-HB 1083 passed out of its first committee and HB 1085 passed out its second committee.
+SB 958 passed its first committee and is scheduled to be heard again on Monday and HB 1083 passed out of its second committee.
+SB 984 passed out of its first committee and is scheduled to be heard again on Tuesday and HB 1085 is ready for the floor.